Solid-state relay

 • type of installation (panel mounting, plug-in), packaging (DIN rail).

-You should also check the maximum dimensions (length x width x height), output noise and protection features.
-And don't forget the contact resistance!
+You should also check the maximum dimensions (length x width x height), output noise and protection functions.
+And don't forget contact resistance!

 choose your relay with the right dimensions